kqian5/jekyll-now/_posts/2018-7-16-Video-Surveillance.md

 Another reason for government intervention is that we cannot rely on the tech industry to choose the protection of users over profits.
 Some might argue that it is in the tech industry's interest to self-regulate privacy issues.
 After all, they may fear losing customers if they continue to use and gather private data inappropriately from its users.
 However as of right now, many of the self-regulation schemes they have created only address how data is used, and not how it is collected in the first place.
 This is simply not enough and we should be fearful of companies knowing so much about individuals.

-A common attitude in the tech industry towards abuse of technologies is that the technologies themselves are **value neutral**, and that it is how they are implemented and by whom that determines if they are good or bad.
+A common attitude in the tech industry towards abuse of technologies is that the technologies themselves are value neutral, and that it is how they are implemented and by whom that determines if they are good or bad.
 In other words, they refuse to take responsibility.

 ## What will our future look like? ##

 The future remains bright in the face of the AI revolution and the spread of AI into camera/video.
 Our world is improving thanks to human innovation and ingenuity and has never looked as good as it has today.
 People are safer, healthier, living longer, and spending a good chunk of their time interacting with different forms of media powered by cameras.

-There are many issues concerning this rapid innovation that may cast a shadow on the progress of AI, **but with an appropriate and unified approach, we can mitigate these shadows and provide a brighter future.**
+There are many issues concerning this rapid innovation that may cast a shadow on the progress of AI, but with an appropriate and unified approach, we can mitigate these shadows and provide a brighter future.